-Double Task is fundamental to BI.
+Double Task is fundamental to BI and underpins the Wisdom in Groups residential.
 From its origins in the work of Harold Bridger to our various interpretations of its efficacy in agency, we see the evolution of a really useful theme – making people more reflective, learning people.
 We would go further and say, making people better people because of reflection.

 The need for people to get better at the qualities which make them ‘stand out’ is becoming more apparent.
 In no area is this more apparent than in the realm of work and the threat of ‘the rise of the machines’.
 Some people have argued that Artificial Intelligence (AI) will make people redundant.
 We beg to disagree.
 In a machine-age it might be a good idea to maximise our human advantages – becoming better people.
 We should not attempt to compete with machines or be anxious about this.
 Our artefacts are not us.